ChrisVine/chez-simple-sockets/README.md

-connections, as returned by listen-on-ipv4-socket.  'connection' is a bytevector of size 4 to be passed to the procedure as an out parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.  &accept-condition will be raised if connection attempts fail, to which applying accept-condition? will return #t.
+connections, as returned by listen-on-ipv4-socket.  'connection' is a bytevector of size 4 to be passed to the procedure as an out parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.

+An &accept-condition exception will be raised if connection attempts fail; applying accept-condition? to the raised condition object will return #t.

 If 'sock' is not a blocking descriptor, it will be made blocking by this procedure.